Podium: In motorsport

+In many forms of motorsport, the three top-placed drivers in a race stand on a podium for the trophy ceremony.
 The winner stands in the middle, with the second placed driver to their right and the third place driver to their left.
 Also present are the dignitaries selected by the race organisers who will present the trophies.

 In some motorsport events, including Formula One, a representative of the team that won the race will also be present at the podium, with a fourth podium step, trophy and champagne.
-In many forms of motorsport, the three top-placed drivers in a race stand on a podium for the trophy ceremony.
+In some series, drivers are provided with a baseball cap with the logo of the series' tyre provider to wear while on the podium.
 In an international series, the national anthem of the winning driver, and the winning team or constructor may be played over a public address system and the flags of the drivers' countries are hoisted above them.
-The recordings are short versions of the national anthems, ensuring the podium ceremony does not exceeded its allocated time.
+The recordings are short versions of the national anthems, ensuring the podium ceremony stays within its allocated time.
 Should a driver experience problems with his car on a slow lap in Formula One, that driver is transported to the pit lane via road car by the Formula One Administration security officer.

 Following the presentation of the trophies, the drivers will often spray Champagne over each other and their team members watching below, a tradition started by Dan Gurney following the 1967 24 Hours of Le Mans race.
 The drivers will generally refrain from spraying champagne if a fatality or major accident occurs during the event.
 Also, in countries where alcohol sponsorship or drinking is prohibited, alcoholic beverages may be replaced by other drinks, for example rose water.

 The term has become common parlance in the media, where a driver may be said to "be heading for a podium finish" or "just missing out on a podium" when he is heading for, or just misses out on a top three finish.
 The NASCAR Cup Series, the highest level of stock car racing in the United States, does not use a podium in post-game events or statistics.
 Instead, the winning team celebrates in victory lane, and top-five and top-ten finishes are recognized statistically.
 Those finishing second to fifth are required to stop in a media bullpen located on pit lane for interviews.
 The INDYCAR NTT IndyCar Series does not use a podium at either the Indianapolis 500 or at Texas Motor Speedway.
 The Indy 500 has a long tradition of the winning driver and team celebrating in victory lane, while Texas Motor Speedway president Eddie Gossage has stated that victory lane should be reserved for the winner of the race.
 The series uses a podium at all other races, particularly road course events.